london squash classic

 Squash

-It’s official!
-Six days of world-class squash action await as the London Squash Classic takes place at the iconic Alexandra Palace this September.
+🏆 It’s official!
+Six days of world-class squash action awaits at the London Squash Classic taking place in September 2026 at the iconic Alexandra Palace.
+Read on for a preview and how to purchase tickets.

-After its successful debut in 2024, the London Squash Classic is all set to return to north London.
+After its successful debut in 2024 and memorable 2025 edition, the London Squash Classic returns to north London in 2026.
 A PSA Gold-level event it will showcase some of the best male and female stars on the planet.
-Taking place between Tuesday 2 to Sunday 7 September, The Old Theatre at Alexandra Palace hosts the action from the Wednesday onwards.
+Taking place between Wednesday 2 to Sunday 6 September, The Old Theatre at Alexandra Palace hosts the action.
+London Squash Classic tickets are on sale now!

 SQUASH HISTORY